geosolutions-it/MapStore2/docs/developer-guide/integrations/openId.md

 For details about the configuration for a specific service, please refer to the specific section below.
 For details about `authenticationProviders` optional values (e.g. to customize icon and/or text to show), refer to the documentation of the LoginPlugin.

+By default `authenticationProviders` is `{"type": "basic", "provider": "geostore"}`, that represents the standard login on mapstore with username and password.
+With the default configuration, when the user try to login MapStore will show the classical login form.

+Tou can add other providers to the list (e.g. `openid`) and they will be added as options to the login window.
+You can remove the `geostore` entry from `authenticationProviders` list to remove the login form from the possible login systems.

+!!! note
+    If only one openID entry is present in `authenticationProviders` (and no `geostore` entry), clicking on login in the login menu will not show any intermediate window and you will be redirected directly to the only openID provider configured.
+If more than one entry is present in `authenticationProviders` list, the user will have to choose which one is ok.

 ## Supported OpenID services

 MapStore allows to integrate with the following OpenID providers.